TheNinth7/evcc-garmin/docs/README.md

 # User Manual evcc-garmin

-This is the user manual of evcc-garmin, an app for Garmin wearables, for displaying information from [evcc](https://evcc.io), an open-source software package for solar charging of electric vehicles.
+This user manual covers evcc-garmin, a Garmin wearable app that displays data from [evcc](https://evcc.io), an open-source software solution for solar-powered EV charging.

-Click [here](https://apps.garmin.com/apps/2bc2ba9d-b117-4cdf-8fa7-078c1ac90ab0) to visit the app's page in the Garmin Connect IQ Store.
+Click [here](https://apps.garmin.com/apps/2bc2ba9d-b117-4cdf-8fa7-078c1ac90ab0) to visit the app’s page in the Garmin Connect IQ Store.

-Note: before you install this app, read the Connectivity section below to make sure you have all that's needed for the app to access your evcc instance.
+> Note: Before installing the app, refer to the [Connectivity](#connectivity) section below to ensure you have everything required for the app to connect to your evcc instance.

-If after reading this documentation you still have questions, check the [Support](#support) section for ways of getting additional help.
+If you still have questions after reading this guide, check the [Support](#support) section for additional assistance.

 # Connectivity

-Garmin watches rely on your smartphone to access the local network or the Internet.
-If you're using a VPN solution, such as Tailscale, on your phone to access evcc, it will also work with the watch.
-However, due to limitations in the Garmin Connect IQ SDK, the evcc HTTP interface can only be accessed via iOS devices.
-For Android users, an HTTPS endpoint with a valid certificate is required.
-To set up such an HTTPS endpoint for evcc, you can use a reverse proxy, like NGINX or the one integrated into Synology DiskStations, and obtain a certificate from Let's Encrypt.
+Garmin watches rely on your smartphone to connect to the local network or the Internet.
+If you use a VPN solution like Tailscale on your phone to access evcc, it will also work with the watch.
+However, due to limitations in the Garmin Connect IQ SDK, the evcc HTTP interface is only accessible on iOS devices.
+Android users must use an HTTPS endpoint with a valid certificate.
+To set up an HTTPS endpoint for evcc, you can for example use a reverse proxy such as NGINX or the built-in option on Synology DiskStations, along with a certificate from Let's Encrypt.

 # Settings

-After installing the app, start with setting up your evcc site.
+After installing the app, begin by configuring your evcc site.

 To access the settings, open evcc in the Connect IQ App: